akka/akka/akka-docs/src/main/paradox/extending-akka.md

+---
+project.description: How to extend Akka with Akka Extensions.
+---
 # Classic Akka Extensions

 If you want to add features to Akka, there is a very elegant, but powerful mechanism for doing so.